dymensionxyz/infrastructure/AWS/README.md

 dymd keys show -a local-user --keyring-backend test
 ```

-and fund it by running this command on server1.
-Make sure to replace <server-2-address> with the address of server 2:
+and fund it by running the following command on server1.
+Make sure to replace <server-2-address> with the address of server 2 you got from the previous command

 ```
     dymd tx bank send $(dymd keys show -a local-user --keyring-backend test) <server-2-address> 10000000000udym --keyring-backend test --broadcast-mode block